diondokter/device-driver/book/src/field-sets.md

 A field set is a collection of fields that make up the data of a register, command input or command output.

-Each field set generates to a struct where each of the fields are accesible through functions with the names of the fields.
+Each field set generates to a struct where each of the fields are accessible through functions with the names of the fields.

 A field set can be created using the `new` function and will be initialized with the reset value (or zero if there is no reset value).
 When it's desired to get an all-zero version of the field set, you can call `new_zero`.
 When a ref object overrides the reset value, the field set will have an extra constructor `new_as_<ref name>` that will use the reset value override for the initial value.